 2nd prize: A$300 cash and A$300 TEDs Camera store voucher

 3rd prize: A$200 cash and A$200 TEDs Camera store voucher

 - You must be a student currently enrolled at the University of the Sunshine Coast.
-Please ensure you provide your student ID number with the description of your competition photo/s.
+Please ensure you provide your current student ID number with the title and description of your competition photo/s.

 - The prize is open to individual entries only, no group entries will be considered valid.

 - Please note your image may be posted to the University of the Sunshine Coast’s social media feeds, including, but not limited to: Twitter, Facebook and/or Instagram.
 (Appropriate credits will be included.)

 - Do not use filters, however you may crop, adjust colour and contrast using editing software.

 - Do not manipulate to add extra contents using any editing software to your image, apart from the above.

 - The image should be sharp – that is that the main subject of the image should be in focus.